bigscience-workshop/petals/README.md

 from transformers import AutoTokenizer from petals import AutoDistributedModelForCausalLM

-model_name = "bigscience/bloom"  # You can use any Hugging Face hub repo with a supported model tokenizer = AutoTokenizer(model_name)
+model_name = "enoch/llama-65b-hf"  # You can also use "bigscience/bloom" or "bigscience/bloomz"
+tokenizer = AutoTokenizer(model_name)
 model = AutoDistributedModelForCausalLM.from_pretrained(model_name)
 # Embeddings & prompts are on your device, transformer blocks are distributed across the Internet